 By email – as described earlier – don’t bother!

 What if I haven’t bought my Copper Canyon train ticket in advance?
 Can I blag it?

 The short answer: Maybe.
 But don’t count on it!

 The longer answer: If you sweet-talk the conductor they MAY let you buy a Primera ticket on board.
-However (having seen a couple negotiate to do this over more than an hour), this was only because the rules had recently changed and hadn’t / still haven’t been well publicised.
+This is more likely during low season – see the info box below.
+However (having seen a couple negotiate to do this over more than an hour during our October trip), this was only because the rules had recently changed and hadn’t / still haven’t been well publicised.
 Now more time has passed, the helpful conductors may not have the latitude to be this accommodating.

 If you fail, you’ll be moved to Economico class.

 The newly relaunched Chepe website (April 2018) only talks about buying in advance – up to four months beforehand in high season for both Primera and Economico.
 The relevant pages for the small print are here and here.